galene-advisory/online_blockchain_events/online_event_listing.md

 ### May 2020

-1st - 3rd May : *DeFi Discussions* by Dystopia Labs : Registration Open: Free ticket : https://defi-discussions.dystopialabs.com/
+1st - 3rd May : *DeFi Discussions* by Dystopia Labs : Registration Open : Free ticket : https://defi-discussions.dystopialabs.com/

+4th - 6th May : *Ready Layer One* by Cosmos, NEAR, Polkadot, Protocol Labs, and Tezos : Registration Open but restricted by application : Free ticket : https://readylayer.one/

 7th - 8th May : *Ethereal Virtual Summit 2020* by ConsenSys : Registration Open : Free ticket : https://www.etherealsummit.com/